IgniteUI/igniteui-docfx/en/components/select.md

 ## Usage
-To get started with `igx-select` you first need to import the `IgxSelectModule`:
+To get started with the Select component you first need to import the `IgxSelectModule`:
 ```typescript
 // app.module.ts